Sphere packing

 In geometry, a sphere packing is an arrangement of non-overlapping spheres within a containing space.
 The spheres considered are usually all of identical size, and the space is usually three-dimensional Euclidean space.
-However, sphere packing problems can be generalised to consider unequal spheres, spaces of other dimensions (where the problem becomes circle packing in two dimensions, or hypersphere packing in higher dimensions) or to non-Euclidean spaces such as hyperbolic space.
+However, sphere packing problems can be generalized to consider unequal spheres, spaces of other dimensions (where the problem becomes circle packing in two dimensions, or hypersphere packing in higher dimensions) or to non-Euclidean spaces such as hyperbolic space.

-A typical sphere packing problem is to find an arrangement in which the spheres fill as much of the space as possible.
+A typical sphere packing problem is to find an arrangement where the spheres fill as much of the space as possible.
 The proportion of space filled by the spheres is called the packing density of the arrangement.
 As the local density of a packing in an infinite space can vary depending on the volume over which it is measured, the problem is usually to maximise the average or asymptotic density, measured over a large enough volume.

 For equal spheres in three dimensions, the densest packing uses approximately 74% of the volume.
 A random packing of equal spheres generally has a density around 63.5%.

 Classification and terminology

-A lattice arrangement (commonly called a regular arrangement) is one in which the points of the lattice form a very symmetric pattern that, in n-dimensional Euclidean space, needs only n vectors to be defined.
+A lattice arrangement (commonly called a regular arrangement) is one where the points of the lattice form a very symmetric pattern that, in n-dimensional Euclidean space, needs only n vectors to be defined.
 Lattice arrangements are periodic, and have the property that when the lattice is translated (moved) so that one point is placed where another was, the arrangement is the same as before.
-Arrangements in which the points do not form a lattice can still be periodic, but also aperiodic, which includes random arrangements.
+Arrangements where the points do not form a lattice can still be periodic, but also aperiodic, which includes random arrangements.
 Lattice packings are easier to classify than those that are not lattices due to their high degree of symmetry.
 Periodic lattices have well-defined densities.